wp-plugins/zedity/readme.txt

 * **It saves you time**: what used to take you hours, will take you only minutes with Zedity!
 Furthermore, since you can do it even without hiring developers, you can also save money!

-* **We offer dedicated support**: we love what we do and we're available to assist you.
+* **You get dedicated technical assistance**: we love what we do and we're available to assist you.
 If you encounter a problem, please [submit a ticket]( https://zedity.com/support ).
 We also reply to the questions on the forums, with a lower priority though.
 In any case, if you intend to request assistance or if you think you've found a bug, please refrain from using the rating system (https://zedity.com/blog/plugin-ratings-on-wordpress-org/).
 Last but not least, constructive feedback is always welcome!

 >Zedity is available in many languages already: